Xomega-Net/Xomega.Docs/docs/visual-studio/modeling/overview.md

 ## Global configuration

-Xomega model project allows a single top-level `config` node, where you can specify [global model configuration](config.md) that is not tied to any element.
+Xomega model project allows a single top-level `config` node, where you can specify a [global model configuration](config) that is not tied to any element.
 By default, it will be in the `global_config.xom` file, and allows various configurations for individual extensions in their respective namespaces.

-The global model configuration is used to provide configuration that needs to be shared between multiple generators, as well as complex configuration that cannot be easily specified by a generator parameter.
+The global model configuration is used to provide a configuration that needs to be shared between multiple generators, as well as a complex configuration that cannot be easily specified by a generator parameter.

 :::tip
-To see how it is used by individual generators, you can check the [documentation on each specific generator](../../generators/overview.md).
+To see how it is used by individual generators, you can check the [documentation on each specific generator](../../generators/overview).
 :::